Oreol-Group/sequel-sequence/README.md

 DB.lastval("position")
 # Both options are acceptable in PostgreSQL and MySQL.

-# Set sequence's current value.
+# Set a new sequence value.
 It must be greater than lastval or currval.
-Only PostgreSQL allows us to set a lower value.
+Only PostgreSQL allows setting a lower value.
 DB.setval("position", 1234)
 ```